rootscript/forHumans-whoWant2Code/-elm-forHumans/day04-elm-webstorm.md

 //TODO:: add links back to any Github repo's issues, so that users can contribute back to the source of any plugins etc...

 ---
+### Elm Language documentation

+Lastly, lets recap on anything common to all, like the Elm language documentation.

+Docsets for Elm that can be used with Dash (OS X) and Zeal (Windows & Linux) can be downloaded from here: <http://newyork.kapeli.com/feeds/zzz/user_contributed/build/Elm/Elm.tgz>

+On Mac OS X (yes I am using a build for OS X) the docket can be unpacked here `/Users/yourUserName/Library/Application Support/Zeal/Zeal/docsets`

+---

-###Useful resources that to help learn the current 0.17 version of Elm
+###Useful resources for the current 0.17 version of Elm

 Side project idea - I was looking for a JSON url feed for http://package.elm-lang.org/ Basically I'm trying to get a list of all the elm packages, descriptions, links etc...